synapse-wireless-labs/ja-jira-addon/README.md

 ![](https://ja-report-addon.snapcloud.net/Thumbnail.PNG)

 * JIRA Dashboard widget
-* For the specified Project and Version, this widget will display a bar chart of each Epic's progress, sorted by status and duedate
+* For the specified Project and Version, this widget will display a bar chart of each Epic's progress, sorted by Rank.
+(Epic Rank is set by dragging and dropping the Epics on the Epic column of the Board backlog.)

 ### To Deploy